Non-Bloch band theory for non-Hermitian continuum systems

-We note that the quantitative results of the discrete energy spectrum are valid only in the limit $L\to+\infty$.
-If the system size $L$ is finite, Eq. \eqref{eq:homogeneous_p4_first_condition} is a transcendental equation that can only be solved numerically.
+We note that, when $L$ is finite, the quantitative results of the discrete energy spectrum require a small correction, as Eq. \eqref{eq:homogeneous_p4_first_condition} is a transcendental equation whose exact solutions are not accessible through the above analysis.
 Nevertheless, qualitative properties such as negative energies remain valid.

 With $k_0$ satisfying Eq. \eqref{eq:homogeneous_p4_first_condition}, we are ready to express the corresponding wavefunction as